 You can tell pretty quickly if your cat does or doesn’t like yogurt because if they don’t like it they’ll avoid eating it.

 If your cat has never eaten yogurt before then try feeding them a small teaspoon of plain yogurt and see if they like it.

-Your cat may prefer flavored yogurt over plain yogurt, but flavored yogurt isn’t a good choice because it is either high in sugar or artificial sweeteners, both of which are bad for your cats health.
+Your cat may prefer flavored yogurt over plain yogurt.
+But flavored yogurt isn’t always a good choice because it is usually either high in sugar or artificial sweeteners.
+Both of which are bad for your cats health.